 We're bringing richness to a whole other level here, a level our best culinary scientists didn't believe possible until we showed them our equations and tested our results.
 The butter plus the tomato equals an acid-y juicy sauce multiplied with lavishness.
 The pasta and kale, divided by the little effort it takes to make this dinner, equals happy stomachs and satisfied taste buds.
 But take this to the power of burrata… our calculator just melted.

-Once water is boiling, add spaghetti and cook until al dente, 7-9 minutes.
+Once water is boiling, add pasta and cook until al dente, 7-9 minutes.

 Reserve ¼ cup pasta cooking water.
-Drain spaghetti in a colander.
+Drain pasta in a colander.
 Set aside.

 While pasta cooks, prepare ingredients.